GilbertzRivi/lithium-core/docs/glossary.md

 the `insecure-plaintext-mk` feature, dev only); a production caller implements its own sealing provider.

-**MkRotator** - the background task that wakes every 30 s and rotates the MK once the interval passes (3600 s by default).
+**MkRotator** - the background thread that rotates the MK once the interval passes (3600 s by default), then waits for the next one.

 **ML-DSA-87** (Dilithium) - post-quantum signature scheme; part of the dual signature.